ansys/pydynamicreporting/doc/source/userguide/index.rst

 A rendering of the image object is embedded in the current interpreter.
 You can follow the same steps to create and visualize other item types.

-To get access to the URL corresponding to a item, you use this attribute:
+To get the URL corresponding to an item, use this attribute:

 .. code:: python

    first_image.url()

-Similarly, to get the iframe corresponding to the item, you use this
+Similarly, to get the iframe corresponding to an item, use this attribute:
-attribute:

 .. code:: python

    first_image.get_iframe()

-This allows you to embed the item visualization into any other app.
+With the corresponding URL or iframe, you can embed the item visualization into any other app.

-.. note:: If you want to update the image, all you need to do is redefine the ``item_image`` attribute.
+.. note:: If you want to update an image, all you need to do is redefine the ``item_image`` attribute.
 The Ansys Dynamic Reporting database is automatically updated.